pypa/wheel/docs/index.rst

         file.py,sha256=AVTFPZpEKzuHr7OvQZmhaU3LvwKz06AJw8mT_pNh2yI,3144

-The signature is one or more JSON Web Signature JSON Serialization (JWS-JS) signatures stored in a file
-RECORD.jws in the .dist-info directory adjacent to RECORD.
+The signature is one or more JSON Web Signature JSON Serialization (JWS-JS) signatures stored in a file RECORD.jws in the .dist-info directory adjacent to RECORD.
 The JSON Web Signature payload is an object with one key “hash” with a value of a hash of RECORD stored in the same format as entries in RECORD: digestname=urlsafe_b64encode_nopad(digest), but need not use the same hash function as RECORD.
-The signing algorithm ‘JWS using HMAC SHA-256’ must be supported.
+The only supported signing algorithm is ‘JWS using Ed25519’ and the only currently supported hash algorithm is sha256.

 To verify, first verify the signature, then hash RECORD with the hashing algorithm used in the signed payload and check for equality with the